TheOtherRolesAU/TheOtherRoles/README.md

 # Credits & Resources
-[OxygenFilter](https://github.com/NuclearPowered/Reactor.OxygenFilter) - For all versions above v2.3.0, we're using the OxygenFilter for automatic deobfuscation\
+[OxygenFilter](https://github.com/NuclearPowered/Reactor.OxygenFilter) - For all the version v2.3.0 to v2.6.1, we were using the OxygenFilter for automatic deobfuscation\
 [Reactor](https://github.com/NuclearPowered/Reactor) - The framework used for all version before v2.0.0\
 [BepInEx](https://github.com/BepInEx) - Used to hook game functions\
 [Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) - Custom game options by **DorCoMaNdO**: